Pittsburgh Mercy Health System

 - Resource and referral agent

-Upon successful completion of the four-day course, nurses are commissioned as faith community nurses and receive a pin and 34 hours of continuing education credits.
-Note: In order to receive continuing education credits, participants must attend all four dates during the session for which they register.
+Upon successful completion of the five-day course, nurses are commissioned as faith community nurses and receive a pin and 38 hours of continuing education credits.
+Note: In order to receive continuing education credits, participants must attend all five dates during the session for which they register.
 Laypersons receive a pin and are commissioned as health ministers.

 The course is limited to the first 20 participants who register.

-The cost is $395 per person and includes course materials, 34 continuing education credits for nurses, and free parking in the hospital parking garage.
+The cost is $395 per person and includes course materials, 38 continuing education credits for nurses, and free parking in the hospital parking garage.
 Limited scholarship funds are available.
+Registration and payment are due two weeks prior to the start of each session.
+Apply early.
+Postmark by August 14, 2015 for a $50 discount.

 Mail the completed course application and a check made payable to the Mercy Parish Nurse and Health Ministry Program to: